NguyenDa18/danh-was-here/_data/blog/2021-01-12-using-sharepoint-with-python.md

 ### Background

 A new requirement came up for the internal service I built at work: grabbing the Excel file directly from SharePoint and loading into an AWS S3 bucket -just one more step of automation for the service, because currently I upload the Excel file manually into the POC environment bucket and use Postman jobs to copy that file to the AWS testing environments.
 After much debate with IT about the use of Graph API, we were able to compromise and choose using just the SharePoint API to do this.
+The reason why there was debate over the Microsoft Graph API, which is the designated API to work with Microsoft products including SharePoint, Outlook, and OneDrive, is that security wanted to narrow down permissions to just the needed resources.
+Using the Graph API would have given too much control over many Microsoft resources teams wouldn't use.

 As usual, the API documentation [could have been better](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=http).
 More specifically, the documentation on [working with SharePoint files](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/working-with-folders-and-files-with-rest).
-The examples used C# as the client for the SharePoint REST calls, and I was looking for examples with Python.
-After writing some pet scripts using the python requests library, I was able to perform the operations needed for this requirement.
+The examples used C# as the client for the SharePoint REST calls, and I was not looking forward to making a separate service, and looked into making it work with Python.
+After writing some pet scripts using the python `requests` library, I was able to perform the operations needed for this requirement.

 ### Prerequisite : SharePoint API Access Token